Hydrough2k2k/Geometry-Dash-Randomiser/README.md

-# Warning: GDR is broken as of GD 2.2's release
-I am working on fixing it, but it will take time.
-A lot of time.

-Robala Topala has reworked the way the GameSheets are layed out entirely

 # Geometry-Dash-Randomiser
 An application to mess with Geometry Dash's files

 # With this app you can mess with game file in various ways.

 - Do you want to Randomise on-screen text?
-- Wanna have a ball for a wave and a portal for a ship?
 - Would you like to randomise every texture in the game to make navigating and playing damn near impossible?
 - This application can do all that and more (in the future, maybe :) )
 - Here is a video of what you can expect: [Youtube Video](https://youtu.be/joB3ZjvAnq8) (This is with every setting enabled as of 1/11/2023 DD/MM/YYYY)